robfatland/reorganiseduponthefloor/outreach/README.md

 ## pythonbytes

-This was a second effort at bringing extra material to a Middle School.
+This is another effort at bringing extra material to Middle School students.
+The **othermathclub** content has a lot of 'programmable moments'; and some of that has translated across to this repository.
+For example the problem of four bugs starting at the corners of a square table and walking towards one another is a great coding problem; and lends itself well to a graphical display of the solution.

+## mocean